rebel-framework/skeleton/README.md

 TODO:
-[x] Deploy command to build handler before deploying? - Not necessary thanks to builtin cdk functions [ ] Attach domain name to deployment
+[x] Deploy command to build handler before deploying? - Not necessary thanks to builtin cdk functions [ ] Figure a way to use framework handler instead of local [ ] Attach domain name to deployment
 [ ] Deploy frontend stack
 [ ] Ability to destroy stacks (cdk destroy --app ...)